UPPMAX/UPPMAX-documentation/docs/cluster_guides/migrate_dardel.md

 ### 8. Delete the SSH key

-Delete the SSH key you created after the migration has completed.
+After the migration, these temporary SSH keys can and should be deleted:

 ```bash
 rm ~/.ssh/id_ed25519-pdc*
 ```